runcitadel/citadel-dev/README.md

 ### Requirements

-- 4GB RAM and 600GB disk space (for mainnet)
 - [Docker](https://docs.docker.com/get-docker/)
 - [Sysbox](https://github.com/nestybox/sysbox/blob/master/docs/user-guide/install-package.md)

-### Clone this repository
+- 4GB RAM and 600GB disk space (for mainnet)

+### Install & Update Script

 ```
-$ git clone -b docker-in-docker --depth=1 https://github.com/runcitadel/citadel-dev.git ~/.citadel-dev
+$ mkdir -p ~/.citadel-dev && curl -#L https://github.com/runcitadel/citadel-dev/tarball/docker-in-docker | tar -xzv --strip-components 1 --exclude={README.md,LICENSES,LICENSE,.gitignore} -C ~/.citadel-dev
 ```

-### Update shell profile
+Running the above command downloads the repository to ~/.citadel-dev.
+To update later on, just run that command again.

+### Add to $PATH

+Make the command available in your shell

 ```
 $ export PATH="$PATH:$HOME/.citadel-dev/bin"
 ```

+If you want to have it permanently, also add the line to the correct profile file (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).

+### Install Dependencies

-### Install required dependencies
+Install the required dependencies if you haven't already

 ```
 $ citadel-dev install
 ```

-### Start a Citadel container
+## Usage

+Start Citadel and login in with the default credentials (user: _citadel_, password: _freedom_)

 ```
 $ citadel-dev boot
 ```

-Login in with the default Citadel credentials (user: _citadel_, password: _freedom_)

-## Usage

-To see all possible commands:
+List all possible commands

 ```
-$ citadel-dev help
+$ citadel-dev
 ```

 ## License

-All code committed on and before git commit 874d4d801f1bb04ded5155e303be31fe20a17e63 is licensed via MIT and © Umbrel
+All code committed on and before git commit `874d4d8` is licensed via MIT and © Umbrel

-All code committed after git commit 874d4d801f1bb04ded5155e303be31fe20a17e63 is licensed GPL v3
+All code committed after git commit `874d4d8` is licensed GPL v3